Who is The Masked Singer? Spoilers, theories and clues revealed

 He says his earlier employment can be a chunk of furnishings.

 Who’s behind the masks?
-Pharaoh was the primary celeb to be unmasked on the present.
+Pharaoh was the primary movie star to be unmasked on the present.

 Who’s Tree?